ls1intum/Artemis/docs/dev/setup/bamboo-bitbucket-jira.rst

                 Adding Crowd Server in **Bamboo**

 #.
-Give the test users User access on Bitbucket: Configure → Global permissions
+Give the test users User access on Bitbucket: On the Administration interface (settings cogwheel on the top),
+   go to the Global permissions.
+Type the names of all test users in the search field ("Add Users") and give them the "Bitbucket User" permission.
+If you skip this step, the users will not be able to log in to Bitbucket or clone repositories.

 #.
 In Bamboo create a global variable named
    SERVER_PLUGIN_SECRET_PASSWORD, the value of this variable will be used as the secret.
-The value of this variable should be then stored in ``src/main/resources/config/application-artemis.yml`` as the value of ``artemis-authentication-token-value``.
+The value of this variable should be then stored in ``src/main/resources/config/application-local.yml`` as the value of ``artemis-authentication-token-value``.
    You can create a global variable from settings on Bamboo.